Advanced Formula Editor

 An introduction to using the advanced formula editor and its syntax.

-"Sum" (light green): Indicates what function is used.
+Sum– indicates what data function is used.

 The advanced formula editor uses an excel-like syntax to write a formula.
 Each formula must be enclosed in parentheses:

 To start building your formula, choose one of the following functions of how you want to transform the data: Sum(), Count(), Avg(), Min(), Max(), First(), Last().

 More about data functions

 Visit this article to read more about each function: Data functions.
 Or click here to find more articles on IF, AND, OR statements and different modifiers.

 - The following example uses the Sum() function to display the value of all the deals in a data source.
 You can copy this formula and use it in your own advanced editor.
 Make sure to replace "Deals" with the name of your data source, and "Value" with the name of the column you want to sum.

 - You can also add, subtract, multiply, or divide data from two different data sources together in a single formula.
 This is done by adding an operator (such as ➕ or ➖, ➗, ✖️) to the formula followed by another function.
 The following example adds all values from the data source Deals together with all amounts from the data source Opportunities.